 Taking some time out of training - what, when and what effect will that have on my career?

 There is no ‘best’ time to take time out; this really does depend upon your personal circumstances and preferences.
 Taking time out to gain further clinical experience, whether in the UK or abroad, will not have an adverse effect on your applications to specialty training but in view of the current financial restraints, which will have an impact on the number of training places, you should factor this in and ensure your experience is relevant and adds value to your CV.

-If you are considering taking time out of training, it is wise to discuss this with your Educational Supervisor, Foundation Programme Director or Deanery Careers Adviser before making a final decision.
+If you are considering taking time out of training, it is wise to discuss this with your Educational Supervisor, Foundation Programme Director or careers advisors before making a final decision.

 Dr Natalie Freeman, one of our former F2s, has written a guide for foundation doctors planning to take a year out in Australia following F2:

 How soon do I need to make my decision?

 In effect, you have 15 months from graduation to make your decision.
 Applications for specialty and GP training open in late November of your F2 year.

 Use your F1 time to speak with other doctors in training and Educational Supervisors about their roles, read around different specialties and attend careers information events.
 These are usually published on both the College and Deanery websites.
 Plan your Tasters early.

 Once you have made your choice it would be sensible to have a Plan B. This does not indicate a lack of commitment; it does indicate a methodical and pragmatic approach.

-- The UK Foundation Programme Office has produced a careers leaflet ‘Planning Your Medical Career - A practical guide’.
+- The UK Foundation Programme Office has produced careers guidance on their website

-- The Deanery careers webpages for further information and sources of help.
+- The Career Planning Support webpages for further information and sources of help.

 - The Deanery's Postgraduate (Specialty) Schools websites.